 Distributions relating to listed securities are recognised as income when those securities are quoted on an exdistribution basis and distributions relating to unlisted securities are recognised as income when received.
-If the distributions are capital returns on ordinary securities the amount of the distribution is treated as an adjustment to the carrying value of the securities.
+If a distribution is a capital return on ordinary securities the amount of the distribution is treated as an adjustment to the carrying value of the securities.